 On Broadway, Doug played Jean Prouvaire in the revival of Les Miserables.
 Off-Broadway, he created the roles of Ian in Rooms: A Rock Romance at New World Stages and Richard Loeb in Thrill Me: The Leopold & Loeb Story at the York Theatre.
 He starred as Jordan in Departure Lounge at the Public Theatre, Cesari in The Last Castrato at the Connelly Theater, Jesus in Judas & Me at the NYMF, and Stu in Yank!, also at the NYMF.
-In Los Angeles, Doug is a company member of "For The Record Live," appearing as Jake in Scorsese: American Crime Requiem at the Wallis Annenberg Center and Mister in Dear John Hughes at DBA.
+In Los Angeles, Doug is a company member of "For The Record Live," appearing as Jake in Scorsese: American Crime Requiem and as Harry in Love Actually Live at the Wallis Annenberg Center, and as Mister in Dear John Hughes at DBA.

 In the summer of 2010, Doug made his Carnegie Hall debut starring as Ignis in Eric Whitacre’s opera Paradise Lost: Shadows & Wings, and subsequently performed the role at Walt Disney Concert Hall in Los Angeles, and the Roosevelt Auditorium Theatre in Chicago.
 He has toured internationally as Danny Zuko in Grease and as Berger in Hair.

 Doug has appeared twice in the NYC Fringe Festival, first in 2005 when he starred as Todd in Swimming Upstream, and then in 2010 creating the role of Lester Wilcox in Veritas, earning Fringe Awards for both performances.
-Doug is a two-time Helen Hayes Award Nominee and a Po'okela Award Winner.
+Doug is a two-time Helen Hayes Award Nominee, an Ovation Award Nominee, and a two-time Po'okela Award Winner.

 Born and raised in Honolulu, Hawaii, Doug attended Punahou School before receiving a Bachelor of Fine Arts from the Tisch School of the Arts at New York University and studying at RADA in London.
 Doug appears on the Original Cast Recordings of Rooms: A Rock Romance, Thrill Me: The Leopold & Loeb Story, and Hair: European Tour.